avolabs-io/nft-auction/README.md

 - Create an auction for their single NFT and customize their auction by specifying the following:
   - The accepted payment type (ETH or any ERC20 token)
   - The minimum price of the auction (when this is met, the auction begins and users have a specific time to make a subsequent higher bid).
 If the buy now price is also set, the minimum price cannot be greater than 80% of the buy now price.
   - A buy now price, which when met by a buyer will automatically conclude the auction.
-The seller can set this value to zero, in which case the auction will only end when the minimum price is met, and the auction bid period has concluded.
+The seller can set this value to zero, in which case the auction will only end when the minimum price is met and the auction bid period has concluded.
   - The auction bid period, which specifies the amount of time the auction will last after the minimum price is met.
 Every time a higher bid is then met, the auction will continue again for this time.
 For example, if auction bid period is set to x, and the minimum price is met at time T0, the auction will conclude at time T0+x.
 However, if at time T1 (where T0 < T1 < T0+x) a higher bid is made by another bidder, then the auction end time will update to be at time T1 +x.
   - A bid increase percentage (specified in basis points of 10000), which determines the amount a bidder must deposit in order to become the highest bidder.
 Therefore, if a bid of X amount is made, the next bidder must make a bid of X + ((X\*bid increase percentage)/10000).
   - An array of fee recipient addresses who will receive a percentage of the selling price of an auction when the auction is concluded.